andzamul/civ5-singleplayer-to-hotseat-converter/README.md

   * Western Rome and Eastern Rome as two human players.
 * **1066: Year of Viking Destiny**

-  * All four civilizations simultaneously configured as human players.
+  * All four civilizations configured as human players simultaneously.

 Additional scenarios and ordinary singleplayer saves may also work, but have not all been individually tested.

 ## How to Use

-1. Launch `Civ5HotseatConverter.exe`.
+1. Install **Python 3** if it is not already installed.

+2. Double-click:

+   `Civ5HotseatConverter.py`

-2. Select the `.Civ5Save` you want to convert.
+3. Select the `.Civ5Save` you want to convert.

-3. A list of civilizations contained in the save will appear.
+4. A list of civilizations contained in the save will appear.

-4. Check every civilization you want controlled by a human.
+5. Check every civilization you want controlled by a human.

-5. Click **Convert to Hotseat**.
+6. Click **Convert to Hotseat**.

-6. The converted save will be created as:
+7. The converted save will be created as:

    `OriginalSaveName_HOTSEAT.Civ5Save`

-7. Open Civilization V.
+8. Open Civilization V.

-8. Go to:
+9. Go to:

    **Multiplayer → Hot Seat → Load Game**

-9. Load the converted save.
+10. Load the converted save.

 Civilization V should now perform normal sequential Hotseat handoffs between the civilizations selected as human players.